go2tom42/Quagaars/hueforge.md

 Bought Hueforge and all plugins, but the 3MF exporter does not seem to work

-I have tried on 3 differed PC in my house all running Windows 11, all with the exact same results
+I have tried on 3 different PC in my house all running Windows 11, all with the exact same results

 Hueforge sees the plugin as signed but untrusted (Yes I hit I trust it when I installed it)
 ![](https://i.imgur.com/FazieKk.png)